canonical/ubuntu-server-documentation/contributing/doc-testing.rst

 Testing your changes
 ====================

-Before pushing your changes or creating a pull request, it's a good idea to first test the documentation to ensure you don't have any spelling errors, broken links, or similar.
+Before pushing your changes or creating a pull request, you should first test the documentation to catch any spelling errors, broken links, or similar.

-We run automatic checks on the documentation for these things, so you will see a summary of any errors when you submit your pull request, but it will help us to review your PR more efficiently if these checks are run (and passing) before you submit.
+This allows the reviewers to focus on the main changes you are proposing and makes the review process more efficient.

 You can run: